-Focuses on the two keys to effective management: results and relationships, in the context of the traditional managerial elements of planning, organizing, directing and controlling.
-Students learn techniques for problem solving, critical thinking, decision-making, delegation, motivation, change management, and political savvy behavior, and apply these techniques through simulations, roleplays, and case studies.
-The course also emphasizes development of Emotional Intelligence ("EI"), including self-assessment, as well as learning and applying specific techniques to improve each element of EI.
+Learn why results and relationships are key to effective management, in the context of the traditional managerial elements of planning, organizing, directing, and controlling.
+Apply techniques for problem solving, critical thinking, decision-making, delegation, motivation, change management, and political savvy behavior to case studies, simulations, and activities.
+Self-assess Emotional Intelligence (EI) and apply techniques to improve EI.
+Manage tasks while working independently and/or remotely.